ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 ```

 ## Setting up a project
-Now we finally can start working on the project.
-First, we need to create a template application using `cargo`.
+Now we can finally start working on the project.
+First, we need to create a template application using [cargo](http://doc.crates.io/guide.html).

 ```bash
 # `--bin` flag tells cargo that we want to